openstack/rally/doc/specs/in-progress/cleanup_refactoring.rst

   better place for this, and for the cleanup code in general.
 In this case, we need to think about a case where a Rally scenario creates a tenant, and then deletes it but some resources are left around.
-And also we need to think about a case of benchmark on existing tenants.
+And also we need to think about a case of testing using existing tenants.

 Implementation